goern/grasshopper/README.md

 ## Getting Started

-Atomic App is packaged as a container.
+Grasshopper is packaged as a container.
 End-users typically do not install the software from source.
-Instead use the atomicapp container as the `FROM` line in a Dockerfile and package your application on top.
+Instead use the Grasshopper container as the `FROM` line in a Dockerfile and package your application on top.
 For example:

 ```
 FROM goern/grasshopper:0.0.2